solidiquis/grits/docs/help.md

 `grits` follows the informal [NO_COLOR](https://no-color.org/) standard.
 Setting `NO_COLOR` to a non-blank value will disable output colorization.
 If stdout is not a terminal, colorization is automatically disabled.

-## Contributing

-All well-intentioned forms of contributions are welcome.

-## Donating

-If you like this tool, please consider [buying me a coffee](https://buymeacoffee.com/O3nsHqb7A9).
-Much appreciated!

-## FAQ

-Q: **Why is this called grits?**
-A: I was really craving shrimp & grits while writing this on a plane going to South Korea.